-In this video series, we’re going to look at creating a graphic memoir.
-We’ll look at more than 20 master examples and complete more than 20 exercises to get us better and deeper into our own story.
-We’ll go step by step from idea to completion and gather lots of tools and inspirations on the way.
+In this video series, I'll show you loads about creating a graphic memoir.
+You'll see more than 20 master examples and complete more than 20 exercises to get us better and deeper into your own story.

 The course is divided into 8 steps: